aptech/docs/docs/lassofit.rst

 After the above code, *y_hat* will be a matrix with the same number of observations as *y_test*.
 However, it will have one column for each value of lambda used in the estimation.

-To plot the paths of the coefficients and the MSE, we can use the func:`plotLR` function
+To plot the paths of the coefficients and the MSE, we can use the :func:`plotLR` function

 ::